Wheel Strategy vs. Covered Call ETFs (QYLD, XYLD, JEPI): DIY or Outsource?

 The math is brutal: if you invested $10,000 in QYLD at inception and collected every distribution, your total return (price change plus distributions) has underperformed a simple investment in QQQ by a wide margin.
 QQQ delivered a total return of roughly 400% over the same period.
 QYLD delivered approximately 60-70% total return.

 Why does NAV erode?
 Because ATM covered call writing gives away virtually all upside.
-In a market that trends upward over time (as equities historically do), you systematically sell your participation in those gains.
-The distributions you receive are partially funded by forfeited appreciation.
+In a market that trends up over time (as stocks historically do), you're systematically selling your participation in those gains.
+Your distributions are partially funded by forfeited appreciation.
+You're eating the seed corn.

 When you run the wheel yourself, you make decisions that a mechanical ETF cannot: